ut21/Ray-Tracing-Basics/raytracingblog.md

 ```
 The ray class is fundamental to raytracing.
 The camera (the common origin to all rays) shoots out a ray corresponding to each pixel in the image.
 For example if the ray intersects with an object in the foreground the ray outputs the color of the object.

-So we will now set up a helper `color()` function that uses a ray and outputs a vec3 value corresponding to the color it contributes.
-Initially, since there are no objects to hit the function will output a "background" which will be a simple gradient like we set up earlier.
+So I set up a helper `color()` function that uses a ray and outputs a vec3 value corresponding to the color it contributes.
+Initially, since there are no objects to hit the function will output a "background" which will be a simple gradient like was set up earlier.
 I directly implement the `color()` function in the main() file, but you can also make a `color.h` file.

-We will set up the screen with dimensions $(-2, -1, -1), (-2, 1, -1), (2, 1, -1), (2, -1, -1)$ where $z=-1$ signifies that the camera is 1 unit above the screen.
+I set up the screen with dimensions $(-2, -1, -1), (-2, 1, -1), (2, 1, -1), (2, -1, -1)$ where $z=-1$ signifies that the camera is 1 unit above the screen.

 ![alt text](./output/coord.png)